01 of 50

 Seagrass in the Bedroom

 Seagrass, which grows entirely underneath the ocean water, is a common material in the beach bedroom.
-Whether it's used to weave a headboard, window blind, decorative basket, or even an area rug, this sturdy grass is a beautiful touch of natural texture in your room.Continue to 28 of 50 below.
+Whether it's used to weave a headboard, window blind, decorative basket, or even an area rug, this sturdy grass can add a beautiful touch of natural texture in your room.Continue to 28 of 50 below.

 28 of 50